VivianHenry/ADT/README.md

-<h1>Assignment 2</h1>
+<h1>Abstract Data Types in C++</h1>

-The goal of this programming assignment is to use the Array class designed and implemented in the previous assignment in order to implement three more ADTs:
+The goal of this programming assignment is to use the Array class to implement three more ADTs:

 <ul>
   <li>Stack: An ADT that contains a list of elements such that the list has last-in, first-out (LIFO) semantics, i.e., elements are inserted into the front of the list and removed from the front of the list